PhillypHenning/Witchlight/Sessions/Arc-3/Session-5.md

 # Story Beats
-1. Downfall
+1. Start of game
-    - Nearly all the bullywogs that the party met are all dead, in their place are tadpoles mid-transition to frogs
+    - Perception Check 14
+        - They see strange butterflies around the outside of the door
+    - Arcana Check 14
+        - The butterflies are magic, likely evocation

+2. One of the players lands on the head of an Alligator as the rest of the party realizes they are surrounded by the crocadilian creatures.
+    - The crocodiles of Downfall dress in daper clothes to attend the feast of 1000 idiots
+    - They won't attack unless attacked first
-        - They are louder and even less obidents
+    - They speak Sylvan

-        - If Sevro takes the throne then there will be assassination attempts on his life constantly, but he will be King for as long as he can hold it
-        - The Bullywogs are numerous but have a tendency to devolve into killing often.
-        - The city has 8 Knights and 10 Squires, their levels are representative of how long they've been alive for
+3. Downfall
+    - The Skyhouse
         - Gloam knows something bad has happened to her sisters but not what happened.
-She is mid panic and plans on leaving Downfall within the next hour (from them leaving the Hut)
+She is mid panic and plans on leaving Downfall within the next hour (from them leaving the Hut).
+    - Shop
+        - Carl Croaker lays gravely wounded with the bodies of other bullwogs around him.
+This isn't the first time he has survived the town familicide.
+        - If provided treatment he will let the party take whatever they need for their road ahead from the shop
+    - King's Court
+        - Jessica
+            - Jessica Bluetop sits on a crate nearby, a large grin paints her face as she plays with a knife.
+            - "I love this town.
+I think I may just stay"
+            - "I'm not exactly sure what just happened, but it was the most fun a girl can have outside murdering the helpless."
+            - Jessica is in Downfall to gain patronage with Bavlorna.
+She will answer honestly if asked about her presence.
+        - Half a Solider
+            - Upon seeing Sevro, the half body of a bullywog knight will begin dragging itself over to him to desperately attack.
+With his last breaths he will call Sevro a coward and lier.
+        - Jewels
+            - Jewels hid under the table as the fighting broke out and only emerges once the alligators make their way in

-2. Leaving Downfall
+4. Leaving Downfall
     - They pass by the minotaur brothers as they are walking into town
         - They are speaking about their attack on The Burrows in Sylvan when they get in vision of the party
             - The berserker brother will be looking to pick a fight